 - A uniform audit was carried out by Zoe George – Practice Manager.
 The audit did not highlight any concerns.

 The inadequacies that were noted are being addressed to ensure compliance.
 We aim to do more to share information with our patient and will therefore publish this Annual Statement on our practice website.

-The Infection, Prevention Control leads carry out annual handwashing knowledge checks on all staff members, observing techniques and providing training if necessary.
-No issues were identified at the last check in May 2019.
+The Infection, Prevention Control leads carry out annual hand washing knowledge checks on all staff members, observing techniques and providing training if necessary.
+No issues were identified at the last check in May 2020.

-Marden Medical Practice employs its own cleaners and maintenance staff.
+Marden Medical Practice employs its own cleaner and maintenance staff.
 Audits (as mentioned above) are carried out to ensure the standard of cleanliness and hygiene is maintained.